Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-april-2023-week-4/pool-landscape-report-april-2023-week-4.md

 **Iagon Liquidity Stake Pool Offering, IAGL1**

-Yet another new pool registered was [IAGL1](https://pool.pm/12eda6e24a9e221fcf924c736d481342cc7be064e2454d7c9cde77fc) of Iagon.
+Yet another new pool registered was **[IAGL1](https://pool.pm/12eda6e24a9e221fcf924c736d481342cc7be064e2454d7c9cde77fc)** of Iagon.

 [Iagon](https://blog.iagon.com/), "The first Cloud Computing Platform on Cardano", recently [announced on twitter](https://twitter.com/IagonOfficial/status/1648407891437670408?s=20) that they are launching a [Liquidity Stake Pool Offering (LSPO) on Minswap](https://blog.iagon.com/iagons-liquidity-reward-program-explained/), for which they will be offering $IAG tokens.
 Per the blog post:

->Iagon aims to incentivize liquidity for the $IAG token by rewarding users who stake in our newly listed pools on Cardano DEXes and participate in the LSPO.

->"It is set to unleash its power on the DEXes Minswap and Wingriders, as well as the LSPO (Liquidity Stake Pool Offering) pool, in collaboration with the Norwegian crypto exchange, **NBX  & ADAnorthpool** for additional rewards for those who participate."
+>Iagon aims to incentivize liquidity for the $IAG token by rewarding users who stake in our newly listed pools on Cardano DEXes and participate in the LSPO..."It is set to unleash its power on the DEXes Minswap and Wingriders, as well as the LSPO (Liquidity Stake Pool Offering) pool, in collaboration with the Norwegian crypto exchange, **NBX  & ADAnorthpool** for additional rewards for those who participate."

 Interestingly enough, Ada North Pool [ANP](https://pool.pm/0000fc522cea692e3e714b392d90cec75e4b87542c5f9638bf9a363a) seems to have disclosed to the Cardano Single Pool Alliance that he was going to run another pool for a business.
 Looks like Iagon Pool is it.